Human Disease and Therapeutics

-The role of mutations that lead to disease are studied by: the Gilmore laboratory in oligosaccharyltransferase subunits in the family of diseases known as congenital disorders of glycosylation; the Kobertz laboratory investigates how mutations that prevent N- and O-glycosylation give rise to fatal cardiac arrhythmias; The Matthews laboratory studies mutations in Superoxide dismutase with the Zitzewitz laboratory who studies mutations in Profilin and TDP-43 all associated with ALS; The Weng laboratory, as part of the psychENCODE consortium, develop and apply computational genomic methods to study psychiatric disorders; And the Munson lab studies how mutations in endocytic regulatory proteins lead to neutrophil dysfunction, bone marrow failure, and neurological disorders.
+The role of mutations that lead to disease are studied by: The Kobertz laboratory investigates how mutations that prevent N- and O-glycosylation give rise to fatal cardiac arrhythmias; The Matthews laboratory studies mutations in Superoxide dismutase with the Zitzewitz laboratory who studies mutations in Profilin and TDP-43 all associated with ALS; The Weng laboratory, as part of the psychENCODE consortium, develop and apply computational genomic methods to study psychiatric disorders; And the Munson lab studies how mutations in endocytic regulatory proteins lead to neutrophil dysfunction, bone marrow failure, and neurological disorders.

 In cancer and inflammation we are often impacted by subtle changes in the regulation and expression of key enzymes: the Kelch laboratory is studying the DNA replication and repair machinery of humans; the Royer laboratory are investigating the activation and designing of inhibitors for proteins involved in cancer (CtBP) and autoimmune disease (IRF5); the Schiffer laboratory are studying the cytidine deaminase APOBEC3 enzymes and the Thompson laboratory is developing therapeutics targeting a series of arginine modifying enzymes, including the Protein Arginine Deiminases (PADs).

 In infectious diseases, the Schiffer laboratory studies the molecular basis for drug resistance and the design of new inhibitors that are less susceptible to resistance for the viral proteases: HIV, Hepatitis C, Dengue and Influenza neuraminidase.
-The Bolon and Zeldovich laboratories also study the evolution of drug resistance in Influenza and HIV.
+The Bolon lab also studies the evolution of drug resistance in Influenza and HIV.

 Impact of Mutations: